 - Boost your immune system with a healthy and balanced diet and lots of sleep.
 Be certain to follow the physician’s recommended treatment guidelines.

 - Take care of your emotional health to minimize stress and anxiety.
 Take a break from social media and the news and participate in pleasant and rewarding activities instead.
 And be sure to consult with a mental health professional as needed for assistance with managing stress and combating depression.

 Of particular significance for those with COPD is the importance of regular physical exercise.
 According to David Au, MD, professor at the University of Washington Medical School’s division of pulmonary, critical care, and sleep medicine, because COPD causes shortness of breath, exercising is particularly challenging.
 He, as well as the Respiratory Health Association, suggest doing the following with doctor’s approval:

 - Aim for a minimum of 30 minutes of exercise each day, at least three times every week.

 - Try leg lifts, marching in position, and arm circles, utilizing canned goods or small weights.

 The following resources provide more helpful suggestions specific to COPD challenges during the COVID-19 pandemic:

 - Living with COPD

-For knowledgeable in-home care for individuals diagnosed with COPD as well as other chronic conditions, get in touch with Relevar Home Care.
+For knowledgeable in-home care for individuals living with COPD as well as other chronic conditions, get in touch with Relevar Home Care.
 Our staff are professionally trained and experienced in providing individualized care at home to make life safer and more enjoyable.
-You may reach us at (888) 493-3513 to learn more about solutions for senior home care in Birmingham, MI and the surrounding communities.
+You may reach us at (888) 493-3513 to learn more about home care assistance in Birmingham, MI and the surrounding communities.